ljsinclair/featurebase-docs/docs/concepts/concept-ingest-eg-key-cardinality-low.md

     input 'FILE';
 ```

-## Confirm the data is successfully inserted
+## Step 5 - Confirm the data is successfully inserted

 A `SELECT *` statement demonstrates the values have been added to the table: